capejs/capejs/README.md

 ### Data stores

-When you develop something larger than a tiny widget, you are recommended to create a *data store* for your CapeJS component.
+When you develop something larger than a tiny widget, you are recommended to create a *data store* for your Cape.JS component.

 The following example illustrates the basic concept of data stores.